 - Non-Commuter Mode Shift Potential (Driving to Transit).
 Access to non-work destinations by transit as a percentage of access to non-work destinations by driving.

-Customize your analysis with Sugar Access
+Customize your analysis with Cube Access

 - Open Access Score: Evaluates minimum travel time to a select destination type, the number of destinations accessible within a given travel time, or the travel time-weighted sum of destinations.